axelitus/cmmi_l2-up-project/README.md

 * Version: 1.0
 * Released: pending

+### License

+This project is released under the License.

+### Tools & Files

+Different tools are used to generate the documents or are suggested hereby.
+The files and their format are also explained.

+#### Tools

+The tools used or suggested are:

+* Microsoft Word&copy; 2010
+* * Preferred word processor for the document templates. | Alternatives: LibreOffice Writer, OpenOffice Writer.
+*

+#### Files

+* Document Templates
+* * Extension: .dotx | Format: Microsoft Word&copy; 2010
+* * Take into account that any of the alternatives to open this document could not display the formatting correctly.
+*

 ## CMMI Maturity Level 2

 This project folder structure is based on the [CMMI-DEV v1.3 Technical Report](http://www.sei.cmu.edu/library/abstracts/reports/10tr033.cfm) released on November 2010 by the [Software Engineering Institute](http://www.sei.cmu.edu) of the [Carnegie Mellon University](http://www.cmu.edu).